Energy Performance Certificates

 The rating is calculated on the performance of the building and its building services (such as heating, lighting, air conditioning), rather than the appliances within it.
 This is known as an asset rating - that is, how energy efficient the building has been designed and modified.
 The certificate also gives an indicator of the potential rating of the building if all the cost-effective measures suggested in the recommendations are carried out.
 A building's rating will vary depending on the age, location, size and condition of the building, which are taken into account.

-Below is some of the information the EPC assessor may need to produce an EPC:
+Information an EPC Assessor may need to produce an EPC:

 - The size of the building and the different activity areas within it.